 - Start out with a partition based on randomly selected seeds (one seed per cluster) and then refine the initial partition - In a multi-pass manner (recursion/iterations) - Problems associated with non-hierarchical clustering - When to stop? group average similarity, likelihood, mutual information - What is the right number of clusters (cluster cardinality)?

-$$k-1 \rightarrow k \rightarrow k+1$$
+$$k\text{-}1 \to k \to k\text{+}1$$

 - Algorithms introduced here

 - The K-means algorithm

 - The EM algorithm